-- Try to act confidently even if you do not feel this way inside. - Get your friends together and say no to the bully. - We all have differences, be proud of yours; it's good to be an individual. - Avoid being alone in places where bullying happens. - If you feel you are in danger, get away as quickly as possible and find an adult to help you.
+- Get your friends together and say no to the bully. - We all have differences, be proud of yours; it's good to be an individual. - Avoid being alone in places where bullying happens. - If you feel you are in danger, get away as quickly as possible and find an adult to help you. - Use your worry card in your drawer. - Use your safeguarding card for more signposting.